Our Courses

 Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.

-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.
+No specific subjects required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

-We require two pieces of submitted work for HSPS.
-In addition, applicants will also be asked to take an at interview assessment which consists of writing an essay chosen from a choice of at least six broad questions which cover a range of areas within the social sciences.
+Applicants will be asked to take an at interview assessment which consists of writing an essay chosen from a choice of at least six broad questions which cover a range of areas within the social sciences.
 The assessment is designed to assess candidates’ ability to present a logical and persuasive argument, supported by relevant evidence.
 There is no expectation that candidates will have studied any of these subjects before.
 One hour is allowed for the assessment.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.